yaoguai/fvwm-min/README.md

 1. Menu entries
 2. Keyboard and mouse shortcuts
-3. Init and restart functions
+3. _StartFunction_ and _RestartFunction_

 The standard _config_ file is structured so the most common and important things to customize come first.
-You can open your _config_ file and start adding menu entries and new shortcuts quickly and easily.
+You can open your _config_ file and start adding menu entries and new keyboard shortcuts quickly and easily.